hinto-janai/festival/README.md

 </div>

 ## Frontends
-Festival comes in few different forms.
+Festival comes in a few different forms.

 Click on the frontend to see more information.